Modernization of Belmont’s Electricity Distribution Infrastructure Underway

 The upgrade and modernization of Belmont’s current distribution infrastructure to higher 13.8 kV circuits will include; replacing wire, replacing transformers, replacing some utility poles, replacing other equipment as needed.
 Completion of Phase One of this project will allow the town to decommission the substation at Concord Avenue and the completion of Phase Two will result in the decommissioning of the substations at Oakley Road and Hittinger Street.

+Ductbank work has been completed on Bright Road and Washington Street, although final paving will take place in early Spring 2019.
 Completion of this phase of Belmont’s “Next Generation Electricity Distribution Plan” will allow Belmont Light to enter the lengthy final phase of replacing and pulling cable, replacing equipment and other necessary steps throughout the town to complete the transformation of our distribution system for the next generation.

 115 kV Substation & Transmission Line Project

 On December 15, 2016, Belmont Light officially transferred ownership of a newly constructed 115kV Transmission Line to Eversource, and in doing so effectively closed out the development phase of a new electricity distribution system that will serve Belmont consumers for decades to come.